 Click here for specific details including stadium access, prices and what to do if your payment fails.

 Click here for details.

 The below sales will take place online only.

-Season ticket holders who attended four games: from 1pm on Thursday March 22.
+Season ticket holders who recorded six games: From 1pm on Monday September 23.

 The club reserves the right to change any sale to a controlled sale if given advice from the police or other relevant authorities.

 The media thought Liverpool’s misfiring attack was costly in the 2-0 Champions League loss to Napoli but noted that the defeat is far from fatal.

 The defence of the Champions League crown got off to a disappointing start as the Reds collapsed to a late defeat in Italy.

 Late goals from Dries Mertens and Fernando Llorente ensured Jurgen Klopp’s side left Stadio San Paolo empty-handed for the second year running.